Items in category javascript

 JavaScript

-Make of JavaScript the language you need Any diligent developer is constantly working on improving his or her code.
+Any diligent developer is constantly working on improving his or her code.
 There are plenty of books telling how to make your code better.
 However most of them use the language of class-based OOP.
 Reader must have enough of experience to reflect those classical design patterns on JavaScript.
 Thus, many and many developers give up on the language before mastering its true power.
-That is one of major reasons JavaScript is referred sometimes as The World’s Most Misunderstood Programming Language.
+On the other hand, JavaScript is an incredible impressive language.
+I wonder if JavaScript was originally designed as a foundation on which you build your own language.

 Pseudo-classical Inheritance in JavaScript for Modules